 Continuing with the passenger list: the next name after the child Ole is “E. Olsen,” approximately the age of Engebret Olsen Sletten; three names later is “G. Olsen,”precisely the age of Gunder Olsen Sletten.
 These are cause for a certain amount of confidence for the Slettens, even though some of my cousins in that line are skeptical.

-Helene was mother to the youngest seven of Ole Larson’s 13 children.
+Helene was mother to the youngest seven of Ole Larson’s 13 children, as listed above.
 In addition, she was said to have a daughter earlier, named Kari Hanson.
 Larsons and Slettens 1985, in most cases very complete on dates and names, gives only the sketchiest outline of this, on page 62:

 “Orvilla” is simply a mistranscription of Arvilla.

 Now, here is a Julia Steadman (alt.
 Stedman, the maiden name of Julia Polzin), four years old, in the Minnesota state census of 1905:

 Further documents show that Julia’s parents were George and Carrie Stedman, and that Carrie (alt.
 Kari) died before this census, at age 25, and that Carrie’s (Kari’s) maiden name was Hanson.
 So, there can be no doubt this is the family listed in Larsons and Slettens 1985.
 However, the trail petered out, and I found no documentary evidence that Kari Hanson was Helene’s daughter.

 Helene’s death certificate, and Larsons and Slettens 1985, give her father’s name as Ole Lien, a farm name that does not appear in the records of her birth and childhood in Norway.
 I took that in stride, as just one of the many liberties that immigrants took with their names.
 But cousin Sheila found two entries in findagrave.com that offer an alternative explanation.
 Follow this link to view the complete findagrave memorials.